IBM-Bluemix-Docs/containers/cs_annotations.md

 ### Keepalive timeout (keepalive-timeout)
 {: #keepalive-timeout}

-Configure the time that a keepalive connection stays open on the server side.
+Set the maximum time that a keepalive connection stays open on the server side.
 {:shortdesc}

 <dl>
 <dt>Description</dt>
 <dd>
-Sets the time that a keepalive connection stays open on the server.
+Sets the maximum time that a keepalive connection stays open on the server.
 </dd>